-1.2 Valid on all purchases of 5 buckets or more of DPO Multi Pro Compound
+1.2 Valid for all purchases of $300 or more of Wallboard Tools product available in-store or online

-1.3 Purchase must be 5 buckets in a single transaction
+1.3 Total purchase value must be in a single transaction

 1.1 The terms of payment are strictly thirty (30) days (or such other period as nominated by the supplier herein) from the end of the month of the date of the invoice.
 Direct Plasterboard Outlet Pty Ltd ABN 26 150 449 282 and its related bodies corporate (as that term is defined in the Corporations Act 2001) (Supplier) may, at any time, unilaterally vary the terms of trade in its absolute and unfettered discretion.

 1.2 Should the Applicant not pay for the goods or services supplied by the Supplier in accordance with the credit terms as provided herein, or as agreed in writing by the Supplier from time to time, the Supplier will be entitled to charge an administration fee of:

 (i) 10 percent of the amount of the invoice payable; and

 (ii) a further 10 percent per annum payable per year, or part thereof, until payment by the Applicant.

 1.3 In the event that the Supplier processes or accepts payment of any amount from the Applicant by credit card, the Applicant/cardholder shall not assert that any such transaction was an unauthorised.